AmigaAbattoir/nova-actionscript3/actionscript3.novaextension/README.md

 If you want, you can also change this setting in the **Extensions → Settings → Additional Options... → Prompt to import Flash Builder projects** and disable it.

 You can also use the menu option **Extensions → ActionScript 3 → Import Flash Builder project...** to change your project's settings to those used by a Flash Builder project when ever you feel like it.

+Some additional options to make Nova feel more Flash Builder like are also options that you can change:

+- **Open output on run** - This opens the report window when you run a Task, similar to the Console window in Flash Builder

+- **Build on run** - This will force building before running

 #### SDKs